chintuu77/bashscript/README.md

-# bashscript for pyhton application deployment
+# bashscript for python application deployment